-Finally, all New Hampshire residents are eligible to receive at least one counseling call and are mailed self-help materials, however, Approximately 5,000 adults and 1,000 adolescents in New Hampshire will be served from July 1, 2020 to June 30, 2022.
+Approximately 5,000 adults and 1,000 adolescents in New Hampshire will be served from July 1, 2020 to June 30, 2022.

-The Vendor will provide a statewide tobacco treatment quitline that includes, but is not limited to, telephone, web and mobile evidence-based tobacco treatment interventions at no cost to New Hampshire adolescents (13-17 years of age), young adults (18-35 years of age) and adults (over 35 years of age), in order to reduce the health and economic burden of tobacco use and dependence.
+The Contractor provides a statewide tobacco treatment quitline that includes, but is not limited to, telephone, web and mobile evidence-based tobacco treatment interventions at no cost to New Hampshire adolescents (13-17 years of age); young adults (18-35 years of age); and adults (over 35 years of age), in order to reduce the health and economic burden of tobacco use and dependence.